Coastal Landscaping in Massachusetts - Grasses and Perennials

 golden alexanders

-Golden Alexander (Zizia aurea) is a low-maintenance plant that grows 2 to 3 feet high, spreads quickly, readily self-seeds, and is adaptable to many sun and soil conditions, making it a good choice for native garden, meadows, along woodland edges, or in coastal gardens.
+Golden Alexander (Zizia aurea) is a low-maintenance plant that grows 2 to 3 feet high, spreads quickly, readily self seeds, and is adaptable to many sun and soil conditions, making it a good choice for native gardens and meadows, along woodland edges, or in coastal gardens.
 The golden umbels, which are 3 to 4 inches wide, bloom in late spring when many other plants have not yet flowered, and the attractive seedheads can persist into winter.
 Golden Alexanders are an important food source for short-tongued insects that can easily reach the nectar in the small flowers and are a host plant for black swallowtail caterpillars.

 (Full to partial sun—can tolerate shade; moist, well-drained soil—can tolerate both wet and dry conditions, provided plenty of moisture is available early in the growing season; moderately salt tolerant but best planted away from salt spray; deer and rabbit resistant; **** Availability Rating)